johnxu21/johnxu21.github.io/teaching/CS472-Spring2023/Timetable/dynamic_analysis/testing.md

 * create a branch on your local fork repository called ```jpacman_tests``` using the following command ```git branch jpacman_tests```.
 * run the command ```git checkout jpacman_tests```
 * copy your report--```<your-names>_unitTesting.pdf>``` and paste it in the folder ```jpacman```
-* push the changes onto your remote fork repository
+* push the changes onto your remote fork repository.
 * open a pull request and write an appropriate title and body.
 * one of the repository maintainers should integrate your contribution into the main branch.
 * You should also submit your report on **Canvas**